 HST v TDR Dream11 Team Prediction, Fantasy Cricket Tips & Playing 11 Updates for Today's Taipei T10 League Match - May 16th, 2020

+TCI v FCF Dream11 Team Prediction, Fantasy Cricket Tips & Playing 11 Updates for Today's Taipei T10 League Match - May 16th, 2020

-- Here are a few fantasy tips and predictions to help pick your Dream11 team for HST vs TDR match of Taipei T10 League.
+- Here are a few fantasy tips and predictions to help pick your Dream11 team for TCI vs FCF match of Taipei T10 League.

-- Hsinchu Titans will face off against Taiwan Daredevils in a Group A Qualification Match of Taipei T10 League 2020.
+- TCA Indians will face off against FCC Formosans in a Semi Qualifier Match of Taipei T10 League 2020

-The final encounter of the group stages of the Taipei T10 League 2020 will host a rematch between the Hsinchu Titans and Taiwan Daredevils at the Yingfeng Ground.
+The first semi-qualifier of the Taipei T10 League 2020 will host an exciting clash between the TCA Indians and FCC Formosans.

-The Daredevils were on 26/1 after 3 overs when the match had to be called off due to 'heavy drizzles', and the same match has been rescheduled for an early start.
-With a spot in the semifinal on the line, expect both teams to give their best on the day.
+The FCC Formosans were in fine form throughout the group stage encounters of the tournament and registered a hat-trick of wins to book their spot in the last four.
+The TCA Indians also put up a couple of commendable performances, and with two wins from three matches, the Indians made their way into the semifinals.

+Given the Formosans' unbeaten run so far in this tournament, they will be coming into this encounter as the favourites to register a win and enter the summit clash.

 Squads to choose from